Release Date: April 7, 2020

 You can pre-order now.
 RUE is available from BOA Editions, Indiebound, your local bookstore, or Amazon.

-“Let RUE bewitch you, let it charm you, as rue strung around the neck to keep your vision sharp and deflect from plague and remedy what ails you.
+“This collection lets you open yourself to the possibility of truth stripped bare of the cultural baggage that keeps us from speaking our minds to strangers and friends and lovers alike.
+Let RUE bewitch you, let it charm you, as rue strung around the neck to keep your vision sharp and deflect from plague and remedy what ails you.
 Let it locate what ails you, and extract it with whatever needs to be said.”

 Could Marie Antoinette’s wigs get any higher?
 Could the anonymous women riding in hot air balloons alone with gentlemen be any more scandalous?
 Does an Ozark holler hold the mouth to a lost cave with the longest, thickest vein of gold in North America?
 Brief Interviews with the Romantic Past is a collection of rumors, secrets, tall tales, and lies that begins at the court of Louis XV and ends in the foothills of the Ozark Mountains.

 In essays that are equal parts historical and personal, Nuernberger brings the marvelous strangeness of the past into our present moment with wry wit and insight.
 Nuernberger has an eye for salvaging overlooked snapshots of human decency and moments of moral courage—the memories of which we might just want to save for later.

 “The poetry of Kathryn Nuernberger vibrates with an intense awareness of the strangeness of being a conscious being.
 Her narration of outlandish scientific experiments and hunting expeditions, along with her contemplation of olds, human mutations, and narwhals, are voiced with that searingly matter-of-fact quality found in fairy tales (more often than not the scary kind)….This is an appealingly unsettling debut of a highly gifted poet.” -J. Allyn Rosser